agmillman/project-4-fake-news/README.md

 # project-4-fake-news

+# Group
+- Michael Ezeanioma
+- Elizabeth Jones
+- Xiaolong Liu
+- Andrew Millman
+- John Sebesta

-Real News vs. Fake News
+# Real News vs. Fake News

-Overview
+# Overview

 In the age of digital information, distinguishing between real news and fake news has become a significant challenge.
 This project aims to solve this problem using machine learning (ML) techniques, leveraging various technologies such as Python, Scikit-learn, and other data analysis and visualization tools.
 By utilizing a dataset that includes both real and fake news articles, our goal is to build a machine learning model that can predict whether a given news article is real or fake.

 The project will clean and preprocess the data, apply a machine learning model, and then optimize it to maximize prediction accuracy.
 The results will be evaluated based on classification accuracy or R-squared metrics.
 To visualize the data and present the results, technologies like Python Pandas, Matplotlib, and possibly Tableau will be used.

-Methodology
+# Methodology

 1. Data Collection:
 The dataset used in this project contains at least 100 records, each corresponding to a news article labeled as either "real" or "fake."
 The dataset will be sourced from publicly available datasets on platforms like Kaggle or UCI Machine Learning Repository.